IslamKhSh/Xdimen/README.md

 <p align="center"><img src="images/xdimen%20logo.svg" width="600"></p>
 Support multiple screen sizes easily by scaling your dimensions.

-## How Xdiemn works?
+## How does Xdiemn work?

-When you have a UI design with specific dimension, and you need to support different mobiles or tablets in portrait, landscape or both.
-This case **Xdimen** can help you to generate scalable diemsions for common devices screen sizes.
+When you have a UI design with a specific dimension, and you need to support different mobiles or tablets in portrait or landscape.
+This case **Xdimen** can help you to generate scalable dimesions for common devices' screen sizes.

-Xdimen generates an alternative res directory for every common screen width (configurable) and scale your design dimensions.
+Xdimen generates an alternative res directory for every common screen width (configurable) and scales your design dimensions.

 > Xml resources are generated with help of [kotlin xml builder](https://github.com/redundent/kotlin-xml-builder)